 Birth and death certificates for the Republic of Ireland are available from 1864, access to these documents is administered by the Civil Register Office.

 Some indexes (not the certificates themselves) for registrations in other Commonwealth countries can be viewed online via one of the genealogy websites.

 To obtain a Service Record

-Not all service records have survived, and some are still confidential, either in full or in part.
+Not all service and war records have survived, and some are still confidential, either in full or in part.
 Most of those which are available to the public can be viewed online either through the relevant national archive or one of the genealogy websites, which may require a subscription.

 United Kingdom forces: Surviving First World War service records have been digitised by The National Archives, and can only be viewed online.

 Second World War service records are still held by the Ministry of Defence as they remain confidential.
-You may apply for a copy if you are the next-of-kin of a service person who has died.
+You may apply for a copy if you are the next of kin of a service person who has died.
 Application forms are available online.

 Australian forces: First and Second World War service records are held by National Archives of Australia.

 Canadian forces: First and Second World War service records are held by Library and Archives Canada.

 New Zealand forces: First and Second World War service records are held by the New Zealand Defence Force.